 Additionally shrubs and tree branches should be pruned back from the structure.
 Rodents and even ants will use branches to gain access to roof-lines.
 Any other stored items should be removed, moved or replaced frequently so they do not become homes for mice.
 Take a look around your property.
 Piles of wood, bales of straw, and other yard debris provide easy shelter for rodents.
 What is inside of your garage?
 Most garages are accessible to mice.
 Once inside they can find a safe place inside your stored belongings.
 Think about using plastic totes instead of boxes for all of your storage needs.
 Reduce clutter inside and out.
 Try to store items at least 1 foot away from walls, and at least 8 inches off the ground.

 Since mice can survive on such little food, sanitation alone will never totally get rid of your mice.
 Yet at the same time, mice reproduce so rapidly that a lack of sanitation can cause all of your other efforts to fail.
-It is a fact that the majority of mouse removal jobs we get called out to have an abundance of available food outside.
+It is a fact that the majority of mouse control or removal jobs we get called out to have an abundance of available food outside.
 The most common food source being acorns.
 If this is an issue in your yard, it might be time to invest in a high powered leaf blower.

 The other major food source comes from bird feeders.
 You can download an article on “how to modify bird feeders” by clicking the link.
 Unless you have an iron clad home, it is not recommended that you put out bird seed or any feed wildlife.
 Mice eat seeds more than anything.
 You may have found this out if you have ever left a bag of grass seed in your garage.
 On top of that, don’t leave pet food out either.
 Pet food is a great food for rodents- inside and out.
 I can’t tell you how many times that customers have reported finding dog food in their shoes.
 Crumbs are one thing- especially if you have young children.
 Just don’t make it easy for the mice.
 As stated above, these critters can reproduce rapidly.
 If you lay out a smorgasbord for them, you are going to have it rough.